Blog · New York · What To See at Rockefeller Center, Top of the Rock, and Fifth Avenue

 How many floors are in the Rockefeller Center?

-At 70 floors (or 850 feet) high, 30 Rockefeller Center is much shorter than the tallest buildings in New York City, but it’s height and position in the city’s layout still make for excellent views from the Observation Deck.
+At 70 floors (or 850 feet) high, 30 Rockefeller Center is much shorter than the tallest buildings in New York City, but its height and position in the city’s layout still make for excellent views from the observation deck.

 Which is better: Top of the Rock or the Empire State Building?